-Year 11 Introduction to Economics (10%) - the nature of economics and the operation of an economy.
+Special Requirements / Course Content eauipment: What I need for this course: Year 11 Introduction to Economics (10%) - the nature of economics and Nil. the operation of an economy.
 Consumers and Business (10%) - the role of consumers and business in the economy.
 Markets (20%) - the role of markets, demand, supply and competition.
 Labour Markets (20%) - the workforce and role of labour in the economy.
 Financial Markets (20%) - the financial market in Australia including the share market.
 Government in the Economy (20%) - the role of government in the Australian economy.
-Year 12 The Global Economy (25%) - Features of the global economy and globalisation.
-Australia's Place in the Global Economy (25%) - Australia's trade and finance.
-Economic Issues (25%) - issues including growth, unemployment, inflation, wealth and management.
+Year 12 The Global Economy (25%) - Features of the global economy and Exclusions globalisation.
+What you cannot do with this Australia's Place in the Global Economy (25%) - Australia's trade course: and finance.
+Economic Issues (25%) - issues including growth, Nil. unemployment, inflation, wealth and management.
 Economic Policies and Management (25%) - the range of policies to manage the economy.

-HSC Assessment Written HSC Examination (100 marks) Special Requirements / equipment:
+Relevant links: HSC Assessment Syllabus Link: Written HSC Examination (100 marks)